GLIDE-LLC/docs/nomenclature.md

 - Project Name will be used here with proper spaces

-- Wp Engine allows 40 characters for this so it will not be an issue to have a proper and nice Site Name
+- WP Engine allows 40 characters for this so it will not be an issue to have a proper and nice Site Name

 - Make Sure project name is never more than 3 words, ideally it should be combination of 2 words